Sindhu-Hegde/pseudo-visual-speech-denoising/README.md

 ---
 Acknowledgements
 ---
-Parts of the lipsync code has been modified using [Wav2Lip repository](https://github.com/Rudrabha/Wav2Lip).
-We thank the authors for releasing the wonderful code and models.
+Parts of the lipsync code has been modified using our [Wav2Lip repository](https://github.com/Rudrabha/Wav2Lip).
+The audio functions and parameters are taken from this [TTS repository](https://github.com/r9y9/deepvoice3_pytorch).
+We thank the author for this wonderful code.
 The code for Face Detection has been taken from the [face_alignment](https://github.com/1adrianb/face-alignment) repository.
 We thank the authors for releasing their code and models.